Inside: Do you need homework help for kids? Do you need homework tips to make your after-school schedule and routine easier?

 For the siblings who sit and wait, they can do their homework as they wait.

 Pack their homework, supplies needed, a book to read, and this awesome clipboard to work on.

 The kids who are in the activity can work in the car on the way to or from their class if there’s no time once you get home.

 If you’re on the go for afterschool activities, bring the homework with you!

-Once you have the basics established, you may still need a few homework hacks and tips based on your kid’s personality and learning style to get your kids to actually finish their homework before you pull your hair out.
+Once you have the basics of homework established, you may still need a few homework hacks and tips based on your kid’s personality and learning style to get your kids to actually finish their homework before you pull your hair out.
 (Perfect for kids who can’t sit still, kids who get overwhelmed easily, kids who are struggling, and kids who need a lot of incentives to finish the job!)

-Or do you have Kindergartner who needs help learning to sit still long enough to finish their work?
-Here are homework tips designed specifically for Kindergarten students.
+Or do you have a Kindergartener who needs help learning to sit still long enough to finish their work?

 Just keep in mind, not all tricks work for all students…you may need to try something and then adjust it based on what’s working.